igormatkovic/salesforce-faker/readme.md

-# Faker
+# Salesforce Faker

-Faker is a Native Salesforce library that generates fake data for you.
+Salesforce Faker is a native Salesforce library that generates fake data for you.

 Faker is inspired by PHP's [Faker](https://github.com/fzaninotto/Faker).
 FakerFactory is inspired by [Laravel Model Factory](https://laravel.com/docs/5.6/seeding#using-model-factories).